vblanco20-1/vulkan-guide/docs/introduction/vulkan_overview.md

 Because everything in Vulkan is "pre-built" by default, it means that most of the state validation in the GPU will be done when you create the object, and the rendering itself does less work and is faster.
 Good understanding of how these objects are created and used will allow you to control how everything executes in a way that will make the framerate smooth.

 When doing actual GPU commands, all of the work has to be done on a CommandBuffer, and submitted into a Queue.
 You first allocate a command buffer, then start encoding things on it, and then you execute it by adding it into a Queue.
-When you submit a command buffer into a queue, it will inmediately start executing on the GPU side.
+When you submit a command buffer into a queue, it will immediately start executing on the GPU side.
 You have tools to control when that execution has finished.
 If you submit multiple command buffers into different queues, it is possible that they execute in parallel.

 There is no concept of frames in Vulkan.
 This means that the way you render is entirely up to you.
-The only thing that matters is when you have to display the frame to the screen, which is done through a Swapchain.
-But there is no fundamental difference between rendering and then sending the images over the network, or saving the images into a file, or displaying it into the screen through the Swapchain.
+The only thing that matters is when you have to display the frame to the screen, which is done through a swapchain.
+But there is no fundamental difference between rendering and then sending the images over the network, or saving the images into a file, or displaying it into the screen through the swapchain.

 Its possible to use Vulkan in an entirely headless mode, not even displaying anything to the user.
 You can render to images and then store them into disk (very useful for testing!) or  use Vulkan as a way to perform GPU calculations such as a raytracer.